 An informative sampling focused on herbs and tea with an occasional sprinkling of fairy dust and a glimpse into family activities too.
 The contributions to this blog is the combined effort created by the sisters of The Rosemary House and Sweet Remembrances.

 A Tussie-mussie is a small nosegay or posey, usually carrying a special message in the laguage of flowers.
 Tussie is a medieval term for knot of flowers and mussie is derived from the moist moss used to keep the flowers fresh.
-These bouquets can be traced back a millenia or more as they were used to qrd off foul odors from the people and the streets.
-In the 15th century a simple tussie mussie was quite commonplace. by the 18th C it was the rage to wear or carry fresh flowers as a fashion accessory.
+These bouquets can be traced back a millenia or more as they were used to guard off foul odors from the people and the streets.
+In the 15th century a simple tussie mussie was quite commonplace.
+By the 18th century, it was all the rage to wear or carry fresh flowers as a fashion accessory.

-This fascinating history and display of floral dictionaries, reproduction and antique posie holders and books was at Herb Society of America annual conference and created by member Pat Beckman from Cinncinnati.
+This fascinating history and display of floral dictionaries, reproduction and antique posie holders and books was at the Herb Society of America annual conference and presented by member Pat Beckman from Cincinnati.